jbm950/jbm950.github.io/source/notes/open_source_beginning/open_source_beginning.md

 1. [Github YouTube Tutorial](https://www.youtube.com/watch?v=0fKg7e37bQE)
 1. [Github YouTube Tutorial 2](https://www.youtube.com/watch?v=oFYyTZwMyAg)

+# Obtain Git

+If your machine does not yet have git, it is easy to acquire.
+On windows follow this [guide](https://git-scm.com/downloads).
+On mac or linux, if you try to use a git command before git is installed, your system will suggest a command that you can use to acquire git.

 # Find a project to which you'd like to contribute

-It's important that you find a project that interests you as you'll be spending a lot of time on it.
+Choose a topic you like or something that is meaningful to you.
+You'll be more likely to stick with it and you'll learn more.
 Once you find a project clone it to your local machine and use the `python setup.py develop`.
 By using the `develop` option instead of `install` your python instance will use the git repo version of the code rather than copying it internally.
 This means as you work in the git repository you do not have to reinstall the code to see the changes take effect.

 > _Note:_ If `setup.py develop` is not working it may be that setup.py is using
 > distutils instead of setuptools.
 You can try just changing them in the import